google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Saugerties Lighthouse, Tourist Attraction

 Located on the Hudson River, in Saugerties, NY, the Saugerties Lighthouse is technically at the mouth of the Esopus Creek.
-At the time of the original construction, the future historic light station and tourist attraction was important to guide water traffic away from the very shallow water.
+At the time of the original construction, the future historic light station and hotel was important to guide water traffic away from the very shallow water.
+That would be so ships would not run aground.

 Equipment used:

-And shallow it is.
+And shallow the water is.
 The tourist attraction lighthouse is only accessible by boat or on foot.
 If you walk, you can only go when the tide is low.
 The water will cover the trail otherwise.
+Even if the trail is open, wear clothing that can get wet, dirty or muddy, just in case.

 Saugerties Lighthouse Trail